 Jonny moved to Loughborough in 2003 to undertake a Sports Science with Management BSc at the university.
 He started assisting with LLTC's coaching programme within a couple of months of starting his degree, initially in their schools programme as an Assistant Coach.
 In 2005 he qualified as a coach mentored by Martyn and Phil Newbury (Jonny's predecessor at the club), both of whom helped him apply his degree to his coaching and also helped shape his attitude to both performance and inclusive coaching programmes.
 After graduating with a 2:1 in 2006 he became a full-time coach and, with Phil leaving the same summer, took on many of the administrative duties surrounding the coaching programme.
 This gave him the grounding in running club coaching programmes before he and Martyn formed Inside Out Tennis.
-He was nominated for Tennis Leicestershire's Coach of the Year Award in 2011 and 2012 and was a member of the Tennis Foundation's coaching team for their LD Training Camp in Warwick in 2013.
+He was nominated for Tennis Leicestershire's Coach of the Year Award in 2011, 2012 and 2013 and was a member of the Tennis Foundation's coaching team for their LD Training Camps in Warwick in 2013 and 2014.